ralienpp/cmp-ra-component/README.md

 # Features of the generic CMP RA component

 The generic CMP RA component supports the implementation of applications that provides CMP Registration Authority (RA) functions.
+It implements the RA features specified in  [Lightweight Certificate Management Protocol (CMP) Profile](https://datatracker.ietf.org/doc/draft-ietf-lamps-lightweight-cmp-profile/) and [Certificate Management Protocol (CMP) Algorithms](https://datatracker.ietf.org/doc/draft-ietf-lamps-cmp-algorithms/)  and also reflects the changes from the [Certificate Management Protocol (CMP) Updates](https://datatracker.ietf.org/doc/draft-ietf-lamps-cmp-updates/) document.

 ## Basic features for use in PoCs, reference implementations, and in production